UIUC-iSchool-DataViz/is445AOG_fall2020/week07/lecture07.md

 ## Today's Main Topics

+ 1. Interactivity and linked views
  1. More dashboarding
- 2. Dashboards with maps
+ 1. Dashboards with maps
- 3. Map projections (if we have time)
+ 1. Map projections (if we have time)

 ---